 Mariama Whalen

-Mariama Whalen is a seasoned employment law and workforce strategy professional, with over a decade of experience guiding organizations and employees through complex labor relations, compliance, and conflict resolution.
-As the founder of PCE WINS, LLC, she provides fractional HR leadership, grievance and arbitration advocacy, and workforce strategy solutions, helping businesses, nonprofits, and public agencies run smoother and more equitably.
-Her work emphasizes translating legal complexities into actionable guidance while fostering fair and compassionate workplace practices.
+Mariama Whalen is an employment law and workforce strategy leader with more than a decade of experience guiding organizations and employees through complex labor relations, compliance, and conflict resolution.
+She is the founder of PCE WINS, LLC, where she provides fractional HR leadership, grievance and arbitration advocacy, and strategic workforce solutions for businesses, nonprofits, and public agencies.
+Her work centers on translating legal complexity into clear, actionable guidance while fostering equitable and high-performing workplace cultures.

-Throughout her career, Mariama has held leadership roles in labor relations and human resources, including Chief Labor Negotiator at AFSCME Council 67, Labor/Employee Relations Officer at New Mexico Highlands University, and Employee Relations Manager at Boulder County.
-She has extensive experience in collective bargaining, policy compliance, employee coaching, and performance management, consistently balancing organizational needs with fairness for employees.
-In her current role as Human Resources Director at UWC-USA, she oversees HR operations while ensuring employees’ working conditions and organizational policies align with best practices and ethical standards.
+Throughout her career, Mariama has held senior roles in labor and employee relations, including Chief Labor Negotiator, Labor/Employee Relations Officer, and Employee Relations Manager.
+She brings extensive experience in collective bargaining, policy development, employee coaching, investigations, and performance management, consistently balancing organizational strategy with fairness and procedural integrity.

 • Certified Arbitrator